Advice

 While buyers shouldn't dig through your closets or drawers, it's unrealistic to keep a room or closet off-limits.
 If you usually cordon off areas from pets or children, be sure to remove the gates or barricades.

-Don't forget about locked storage spaces in your garage.
-The more access you give buyers, the more appealing your home will be.
-To play it safe, plan on finding alternative solutions for securing valuable items when your home is on the market.
+Don't forget about locked storage spaces in your garage – the more access you give buyers, the more appealing your home will be.

 Don't hang around your house during the event and don't sit in your car across the street like you're on a stakeout mission.
 Buyers need to see the property uninterrupted and they may not be honest with themselves (or you) if you remain onsite.

 Remember, pets should be removed from your home during an open house, too.
-It can be a hassle to find a doggy daycare or to keep Rover at the park for three hours, but it's simply not worth turning off buyers who aren't keen on animals.
-Plus, you don’t want to stress out your pet!
+It can be a hassle, but it's simply not worth turning off buyers who aren't keen on animals.

 5. Show off the best features

 Still love your home?
 Show it off!
-In these spring and early summer months, you can display your home's best outdoor features, like a pool or updated landscaping.
+In the spring and early summer, you may want to show off your home's best outdoor features, like a pool or updated landscaping.
 In the winter, start a roaring fire prior to your open house guests arriving so your home feels like the coziest abode on the block.

 If you live near parks or trails, consider printing off local maps to distribute to interested buyers, so they fully understand all the amenities they'll enjoy nearby if they purchase the home.